netceteragroup/skele/packages/components/README.md

 ### Viewport Tracker

-Tracks the position and size of a `ScrollView` or `ListView` viewport.
+Tracks the position and size of a `ScrollView`, `FlatList` or `SectionList` viewport.
 Communicates it to all viewport aware child components.

 #### Usage